Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 ### Attestation
 ```
-# In your VM, execute the attestation scripts in CgpuOnboardingPackage.
+# In your VM, execute the attestation scripts in cgpu-onboarding-package.
 # You should see: GPU 0 verified successfully.
-cd CgpuOnboardingPackage
+cd cgpu-onboarding-package
 bash step-3-attestation.sh
 ```